mitraboga/BERTokenScope/README.md

 If removing `weak` changes the sentiment or prediction score, then `weak` was likely important.

-This helps make model behavior more understandable.
+This helps make model behaviour more understandable.

 ---